gatsbyjs/gatsby/docs/contributing/site-showcase-submissions.md

 #### Adding new tag

-If you think that there is something is missing in the tag list, check you can update [`categories.yml`](https://github.com/gatsbyjs/gatsby/blob/master/docs/categories.yml) and add a new one.
+If you think that there is something missing in the tag list, you can update [`categories.yml`](https://github.com/gatsbyjs/gatsby/blob/master/docs/categories.yml) and add a new one.
 However, we encourage you to use existing tags.

 ### Note on Featured Sites